AnnKaushal/Virtual_Workstations_Radar_Altimetry/README.md

 ---

-You can run these code sections as needed and adjust parameters to suit your specific analysis.
-Each section provides insights into the gradient properties and distribution of elevation data.
-Please feel free to reach out if you have any questions or need further assistance.

----

-Please replace `[Your Name/Email]` with your contact information.
-You can save this README in a separate text file, such as `README.txt`, for clear documentation of your code, including the new sections.

 ## References

 Berry, P. A. M. (2006) Two decades of inland water monitoring using satellite radar altimetry In: 15 Years of Progress in Radar Altimetry (Proc.
 Symp., Venice Lido, Italy, 13–18 March 2006).
 European Space Agency Special Publ.
 ESA SP614.
 ESA, Noordwijk, The Netherlands.